mychuang/leedcodeJS/06/README.md

-# LeedCode 挑戰 : Array Reduce Transformation
+# Basic Array Transforms : Array Reduce Transformation

 Given an integer array nums, a reducer function fn, and an initial value init, return a reduced array.<br>